Republican wins tied Virginia House race after random drawing

 WASHINGTON — Lady luck registered as a Republican Thursday, handing the party a victory in an unusual lottery to determine the outcome of not only a tied Virginia House of Delegates race, but control of the entire chamber.

-With the outcome, Republicans will maintain their narrow 51-49 majority in the state House, though Democrats could still call for another recount.
+With the outcome, Republicans are set to maintain their narrow 51-49 majority in the state House — though Democrats indicated they may still call for another recount, meaning the saga is not quite over yet.
 Republicans also control the state Senate, while the governor is a Democrat.

 After a dramatic contest between incumbent Republican David Yancey and Democratic challenger Shelly Simonds, which included a recount and several legal challenges, the race for the 94th District of the House Delegates came down to a random drawing — a first for the state since 1971.

-With a certain amount of pomp, the name of each candidate was typed on a piece of paper and sealed inside a film canister.
+State officials conducted the event with a certain amount of pomp.
+The name of each candidate, typed on a piece of paper, was displayed to the crowd of onlookers and sealed inside a film canister.
 The two canisters were then placed inside a blue stoneware bowl made by a Virginia artist and selected by the curator of a local museum as Thursday's vessel for democracy.

 The chairman of the Virginia State Board of Elections, James Alcorn, then pulled the first canister out of the bowl and revealed that Yancey had won.